 Normally, a complex structure part means more machining time and a higher cost than a simple part.
 For example, undercut is a difficult feature for CNC machining, so we need to try to avoid this when we want to use the CNC machining way.

 At the same, the bigger size prototyped part takes more cost than the small size part.

 Thus, it is important to keep your design as simple as possible, this will help for your machining process and lead to low cost.

 CNC machining is the most important way for rapid prototyping.
 Based on our experience, this progress takes about 30% of the total cost.
 Therefore, it is important to add processing costs to the budget process.

 Surface finishing treatment is the last step for prototyped parts, it brings an additional layer on the surface to make your prototypes more beautiful, durable process.
 The treatment includes “as milled”, polish, spraying, satin finish, sandblasting, silkscreen, laser engraving, and more.

-Among all these options, “as milled” finish is the original finish out from the milling process, thus, it is the cheapest one.
-But polishing, especially high gloss polishing, it normally asks for a long time and take a high cost.
+Among all these options, the “as milled” finish is the original finish out from the milling process, thus, it is the cheapest one.
+But polishing, especially high gloss polishing, normally asks for a long time and takes a high cost.
 For example, for a big size metal high polish prototype, it might take up to be 30% of the whole cost.